Azure/WALinuxAgent/README.md

 If set, log verbosity is boosted.
 Waagent logs to /var/log/waagent.log and leverages the system logrotate functionality to rotate logs.

+* __OS.AllowHTTP__
+_Type: Boolean_
+_Default: n_

+If set to `y` and SSL support is not compiled into Python, the agent will fall-back to use HTTP.
+Otherwise, if SSL support is not compiled into Python, the agent will fail all HTTPS requests.

+Note: Allowing HTTP may unintentionally expose secure data.

 * __OS.EnableRDMA__
 _Type: Boolean_
 _Default: n_